yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Whiteboard design session/WDS trainer guide - Continuous delivery in VSTS and Azure.md

 ## Preferred solution

-The solution for the Tailspin Toys scenario involved several technologies, including:
+The solution for the Tailspin Toys scenario involves several technologies, including:

 -   Creating a local, short lived branch for feature work